shivani14012004/social-network-ads-purchase-prediction/README.md

 3. Enter the customer's Age.
 4. Enter the Estimated Salary.
 5. Click the **Predict** button.
-6. The application displays whether the customer is likely to purchase the product.
+6. The application displays the predicted purchase result.

 ---